-Guideline for Concussion/Mild Traumatic Brain Injury & Persistent Symptoms 3rd Edition for Adults over 18 years of age
+Guideline for Concussion/Mild Traumatic Brain Injury & Prolonged Symptoms 3rd Edition for Adults over 18 years of age

-The Guideline for Concussion/ mTBI and Persistent Symptoms was developed to improve patient care by creating a framework that can be implemented by healthcare professionals to effectively identify and treat individuals with persistent symptoms following a concussion/mTBI.
+The Guideline for Concussion/ mTBI and Prolonged Symptoms was developed to improve patient care by creating a framework that can be implemented by healthcare professionals to effectively identify and treat individuals with persistent symptoms following a concussion/mTBI.
 The third edition of the guideline was published in June 2018 and starting in the Fall of 2019 will evolve into a living guideline.
 Features include:

 - Patient and family version for each section of the guideline, containing the key information, and offering resources based on needs identified by persons with concussion.

 - An interactive and searchable platform allowing users to navigate the guideline more efficiently, making it easier for users to find the information they want.
 Access the guideline.

 Citing the Guidelines

-Marshall S, Bayley M, McCullagh S, Berrigan L, Fischer L, Ouchterlony D, Rockwell C, Velikonja D, et al. Guideline for Concussion/Mild Traumatic Brain Injury and Persistent Symptoms: 3nd Edition (for Adults 18+ years of age).
+Marshall S, Bayley M, McCullagh S, Berrigan L, Fischer L, Ouchterlony D, Rockwell C, Velikonja D, et al. Guideline for Concussion/Mild Traumatic Brain Injury and Prolonged Symptoms: 3nd Edition (for Adults 18+ years of age).
 Ontario Neurotrauma Foundation, 2018.

 The Living Guideline for Diagnosing and Managing Pediatric Concussion was released in September 2019.
-This guideline was developed to enable healthcare practitioners to identify and treat youth and children (aged 5-18) experiencing persistent symptoms following a concussion/mTBI.
+This guideline was developed to enable healthcare practitioners to identify and treat youth and children (aged 5-18) experiencing prolonged symptoms following a concussion/mTBI.
 The guideline was also developed with intent to educate parents and individuals working in community settings with children and youth who have sustained concussion/mTBI.
 The living guideline format allows for real-time updates based on new evidence.
 Access the guideline.